-If your printer is not listed, click on find network printer.
+If your printer is not listed, click on a find network printer.
 Enter the IP address of the printer and hit find.
 URI would be automatically filled.
-Again do as the old time fill a description and apply.
+Again do as the old-time fill description and apply.
 Done!

 Printing is nowadays very easy on Linux based distros.
-You can print anywhere using network shared printer in your favorite distros.
-Drivers are also nomore a problem nor the old time configuring problems.
-Go print the world of your dreams(just kidding, print what you need, save papers, save trees :) ).
+You can print anywhere using a network shared printer in your favorite distros.
+Drivers are also no more a problem nor the old-time configuring problems.
+Go print the world of your dreams(just kidding, print what you need, save papers, save trees :).
 Happy printing.

 Printing is NOT easy on Linux distros.
 For example, the published driver for the common Epson Work Force (and other) printers does not work on Ubuntu.
 Worse, we have to configure the printer to start with.
 Microsoft and Mac got us all used to plug ‘n play, and that’s what we expect from Linux distros that claim to be “user friendly.”
 I’ve now tried a half dozen of the top rated.
 Either they did not find my wifi network in the first place, or, wired or not, they could not find my printer, even when I typed in the host address for the configuration tool provided.
 In the one instance when I got recognition and response, the driver (apparently) spit blank page after blank page out of my printer in response to a print command, stoppable only by shutting down the printer.
 When Linux grows up (but that’s been promised for years) it will be an awesome competitor for MS and Mac.
 In the meantime, it’s a royal pain in the ass.
 (And no, I’m not a Microsoft shill; I hate Microsoft; that’s why I keep trying to make Linux work!)

 I share your frustration, but the blame is on the printer companies, not on Linux “not being mature”.